Buyers Guides CPUs

 OverclockableYes

-Moving onto the specs, the Ryzen 5 9600X offers six cores and twelve threads with a max cache of 38MB.
+Moving on to the specs, the Ryzen 5 9600X offers six cores and twelve threads with a max cache of 38MB.
 It is also overclockable, making it a solid option for those willing to tinker with overclocking.
 This can be easily done by using an application like Ryzen Master, allowing you to maximise the performance of your RTX 5070 Ti system.

 In terms of weaknesses, as expected, the Ryzen 5 9600X is not an excellent CPU for much more than gaming.
-Six cores are ample for a gaming PC, but pushing the Ryzen 5 9600X with something like 3D Modelling or Rendering won’t yield great results.
+Six cores are ample for a gaming PC, but pushing the Ryzen 5 9600X with something like 3D modelling or rendering won’t yield great results.
 We recommend sticking purely to gaming if you pick up this CPU.

 Pros